Ways to Help Your Student

 The College strives to offer significant support and resources to students, but we know that navigating the various offices on campus and the services they offer can be overwhelming.
 Below are the offices and resources you and your student may find most valuable for academic success, physical and mental health, and community and residential life.
 We also encourage you to direct your student to the online Student Handbook.

-Dean of Students Liz Braun is the chief student affairs officer, and she and her colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
-An open-door policy exists throughout the Dean’s Office, and each staff member is available to students for advice and consultation, interpretation of College policy, and appropriate referrals.
+Vice President for Student Affairs Stephanie Ives is the chief student affairs officer at the College, and she and her colleagues provide programs and advising that support students in their academic success, personal development, social life, and the creation of a rich campus experience.
+An open-door policy exists throughout the Division of Student Affairs, and each staff member is available to students for advice and consultation, interpretation of College policy, and appropriate referrals.

-Deans are assigned to work with students throughout their four years at Swarthmore.
-Class deans are available for academic and personal advising and support and serve as a student’s first point of contact for information, advice, and referrals.
+Student Deans are assigned to work with students throughout their four years at Swarthmore.
+Deans are available for academic and personal advising and support and serve as a student’s first point of contact for information, advice, and referrals.

 We welcome information from parents that might be helpful in supporting your child.
-However, please note that, in accordance with law and our Parental Notification Policy, there are types of information that we are only able to share after consent is received from your student.
+However, please note that in accordance with the law and our Parental Notification Policy, there are types of information that we are only able to share after consent is received from your student.

-The Office of Academic Affairs coordinates advising for students and directs students to learning resources and other services on campus.
-The associate dean for academic affairs oversees programs focused on graduate and fellowship advising, disability services support, and health careers and pre-law advising.
-The Office of Academic Affairs also coordinates the Sophomore Plan process, in which students apply for majors, minors, and make plans for their junior and senior years.
+The Office of Academic Success coordinates advising for students and directs students to learning resources and other campus services.
+The associate dean for academic success oversees programs focused on graduate and fellowship advising, disability services support, and health careers and pre-law advising.
+The Office of Academic Success also coordinates the Sophomore Plan process, in which students apply for majors, minors, and make plans for their junior and senior years.

-The registrar is responsible for all academic records.
-He is available to answer students’ questions about graduation requirements, majors, enrollment in classes, and credit transfers from other schools.
-The registrar works with faculty in establishing the class and exam schedules and advises faculty committees regarding academic policies.
+The Registrar is responsible for all academic records.
+Registrar's Office staff are available to answer students’ questions about graduation requirements, majors, enrollment in classes, and credit transfers from other schools.
+The Registrar works with faculty in establishing the class and exam schedules and advises faculty committees regarding academic policies.

 Within limits, students may cross-register for courses offered at Bryn Mawr College, Haverford College, or the University of Pennsylvania without paying extra tuition.
-There is a shuttle bus service between Swarthmore, Bryn Mawr, and Haverford colleges; students attending classes at Penn take the train (limited travel funding is available from the Dean’s Office) or provide their own transportation.
+There is a shuttle bus service between Swarthmore, Bryn Mawr, and Haverford colleges; students attending classes at Penn take the train using their College-provided SEPTA Key cards or provide their own transportation.

 Physical and Mental Health